hashgraph/hedera-sourcify/README.md

 You can either use pre-built Docker images from the GitHub container repository or build the images locally.

+### Set-up

+1. `cp environments/.env.docker.hedera  environments/.env`
+2. Adjust the configuration in `environments/.env` as follows:
+    * Replace all occurrences of `localhost` by the fully qualified hostname if not running locally
+    * Use port 5555 instead of 5000 if running on a Mac
+3. `cp environments/example-docker-config.json  environments/docker-config.json`
+    * Adjust the URLs in `docker-config.json` as needed
+4. You may need to authenticate to the GitHub container registry at `ghcr.io` using a personal access token [as described here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).

 ### Pulling pre-built images

-* You may need to authenticate to the GitHub container registry at `ghcr.io` using a personal access token [as described here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
 * Run `docker pull ghcr.io/hashgraph/hedera-sourcify:ui-latest`
 * Run `docker pull ghcr.io/hashgraph/hedera-sourcify:server-latest`
 * Run `docker pull ghcr.io/hashgraph/hedera-sourcify:repository-latest`
 * Then follow _Run_ step below.

-### Build steps
+### Build images

-1. Run `docker-compose -f environments/build-ui.yaml build`.
+1. Run `docker-compose -f environments/build-ui.yaml build`
-2. Run `docker-compose -f environments/build-server.yaml build`.
+2. Run `docker-compose -f environments/build-server.yaml build`
-3. Run `docker-compose -f environments/build-repository.yaml build`.
+3. Run `docker-compose -f environments/build-repository.yaml build`

 ### Run

-1. `cp environments/.env.docker.hedera  environments/.env`
-2. Adjust the configuration as follows:
-    * Replace all occurences of `localhost` by the fully qualified hostname if not running locally
-    * Use port 5555 instead of 5000 if running on a Mac
-3. Run `docker-compose -f environments/docker-compose-hedera.yaml up -d repository server ui`
+1. Run `docker-compose -f environments/docker-compose-hedera.yaml up -d repository server ui`
-4. `Open http://localhost:1234` to bring up the Verifier page.
+2. `Open http://localhost:1234` to bring up the Verifier page.

 ### Stop